September 10, 2019

 Full-size replication and incremental replication

 To continuously replicate the whole volume of your data is unreasonable and impractical.
 However, one full-size replication needs to be done at first.
 As a result of this full-sized replication, an exact replica of the source object is created.
 Then, incremental replication can start, which means that only the data changes are copied over to the failover site (changes on the block level, if block-based replication is used).
-At present, all adequate DR solutions, NAKIVO Backup & Replication included, allow you to perform incremental disaster recovery replication.
+At present, all advanced DR solutions, like NAKIVO Backup & Replication, allow you to perform incremental disaster recovery replication.